Skip to main content

 Updating an external ID

-You can update the external_id on an existing connection:
+You can update the external_id on an existing credential:

 -H "Authorization: Bearer sk_live_..." \